AxelColee/info5.sar/specification.md

 - *public boolean killed()* : Returns true if the task is killed

 - *public static Task getTask()* : returns the task currently Returning

+## Listener should be redefined and suits your specific needs

+### AccepteListener
+This interface will only be used to define the expected behavior once a connectio is accepted.
+It should be redefined for each entity xanted

+- *public void accepted(Channel channel)* : The behavior once the connection is accepted with the linked Channel.

+### ConnectListener
+This interface will only be used to define the expected behavior once a connection is established.
+It should be redefined for each entity xanted

+- *public void connected(Channel channel)* : The behavior once the connection is established with the linked Channel.

+- *public void refused* : Remote broker keeps the right to refuse the connection (and if the asked remote broker doesn't exist)

+### Listener
+A listener associated to a channel to trigger message callback.

+- *void received(byte[] bytes)* : Once all the bytes have been received this is the behavior expected
+- *void closed()* : Once the connection is closed
+- *void sent(bytes[] message)*